The global spread of the coronavirus: Where is it?

-The latest figures from China show there are nearly 37,200 people infected in the country.
+The latest figures from China show there are more than 42,600 people infected in the country.

-Outside mainland China, there have been more than 350 infections reported in nearly 30 other places.
-There have also been two deaths, one in the Philippines and the other in Hong Kong.
+Outside mainland China, there have been more than 460 infections reported in nearly 30 places.
+There have been two deaths, one in the Philippines and the other in Hong Kong.

-- CHINA -As of Sunday, 37,198 people have been infected across China, the majority in and around Wuhan.
+- CHINA -As of Tuesday, more than 42,600 people have been infected across China, the majority in and around Wuhan.

-The fatalities include a US citizen -- believed to be the first foreigner confirmed to have died.
+The fatalities include a US citizen -- believed to be the first confirmed death of a foreigner.

 Japan: 25